-The holder of a licence for nuclear activities shall be responsible for ensuring that all measures are taken that are needed for:
+The licence-holder for nuclear activities shall be responsible for ensuring that all measures are taken needed for:

-- Maintaining safety, with reference to the nature of the activities and the conditions under which they are conducted; - Ensuring the safe handling and disposal of nuclear waste arising from the activities or nuclear material arising therein that is not reused; - The safe decommissioning and dismantling of plants in which nuclear activities are no longer to be conducted.
+- maintaining safety, with reference to the nature of the activities and the conditions under which they are conducted; - ensuring the safe handling and disposal of nuclear waste arising from the activities or nuclear material arising therein that is not reused; and - the safe decommissioning and dismantling of plants in which nuclear activities are no longer to be conducted.

 The holder of a licence for a nuclear activity has to ensure that all measures are taken that are needed to maintain safety.
-This is a very general obligation and it has to be complemented with licencing conditions.
-The licencing conditions are imposed when a licence is issued.
-Licencing conditions can also be imposed during the period of validity of a licence.
+This is a very general obligation and it has to be complemented with licensing conditions.
+The licensing conditions are imposed when a licence is issued.
+Licensing conditions can also be imposed during the period of validity of a licence.